 Mr. Satin's practice is varied in terms of subject matter, venue, and type of client, and he has proven his ability to quickly master such diverse and novel subject matter areas as Medicare-related qui tam actions, Foreign Corrupt Practices Act (FCPA) allegations in the software industry, and alleged misrepresentation of Native American art.
 Throughout these diverse matters, he maintains an intense attention to detail, sound judgment, and creative problem-solving skills to obtain positive outcomes for his clients.
 His goal is to obtain the client’s desired outcome without resorting to litigation and trial, but if the case requires it, he applies his extensive trial experience in dozens of high-stakes cases to win at trial.

-Mr. Satin began his legal career at the nation's premier public defender office, the Public Defender Service for the District of Columbia (PDS), where he represented indigent criminal defendants charged with serious criminal offenses.
-At PDS, Mr. Satin served first as a staff attorney, then as a supervising attorney, and ultimately as the agency’s training director.
-In this last role, he designed and implemented a ten-week training program for new attorneys and conducted trainings for criminal defense attorneys in D.C. and throughout the United States.
-Mr. Satin continues to teach trial advocacy to practitioners and students.
+Mr. Satin developed his skills as a trial lawyer at the nation’s premier public defender office, the Public Defender Service for the District of Columbia (PDS).
+There, while handling his own caseload of serious felony cases, he rose to the level of Supervising Attorney and eventually Training Director.
+In the latter role, he designed and implemented a 10-week training program for new attorneys and conducted trainings for criminal defense attorneys in the District of Columbia and throughout the United States.

 - Training Director, Public Defender Service for the District of Columbia (2010-2012)